 Since we’re living in a tiny space, we wanted to max out every single bit of space.
 So utilising the space under our staircase makes sense.
 In fact, we have so much space under the stairs that we’re able to fit our pantry, additional storage space and our fridge in it.

 Firstly, we started to build drawers for our pantry.
-We calculated that we would have enough space for 4 large drawers and 1 smaller one because of the protruding wheel arch.
+We calculated that we would have enough space for 4 large drawers and 1 small drawer because of the protruding wheel arch.
 Building the drawers is straightforward, the tricky bit is to get the partitions and rails right.
 The alignment for both has to be precise otherwise the drawers won’t close.

 To get even more storage space out of the under staircase we added two shelves on top of the pantry and the fridge.
 Lastly, we made a little door for our storage space next to the pantry.
 This little bit of extra room contains things like the vacuum cleaner, a broom, the router and other things you don’t want to stand around in your house.